Financial-Times/upp-provisioners/upp-elasticsearch-provisioner/README.md

 aws s3 sync . s3://upp-concepts-target-cluster-backup/ --profile content-test
 ```

-- Optional - remove the copy of the data on your EC2 instance.
+- Optional - remove the copy of the data on your EC2 instance and the source S3 bucket.

 ### Restore snapshot to target ElasticSearch cluster